The Mikado: Act II

 Ko-Ko finds Katisha mourning her loss ("Alone, and yet alive") and throws himself on her mercy.
 He begs for her hand in marriage, saying that he has long harboured a passion for her.
 Katisha initially rebuffs him, but is soon moved by his story of a bird who died of heartbreak ("Tit-willow").
 She agrees ("There is beauty in the bellow of the blast") and, once the ceremony is performed (by Pooh-Bah, the Registrar), she begs for the Mikado's mercy for him and his accomplices.
 Nanki-Poo and Yum-Yum then reappear, sparking Katisha's fury.
 The Mikado is astonished that Nanki-Poo is alive, as the account of his execution had been given with such "affecting particulars".
-Ko-Ko explains that when a royal command for an execution is given, the victim is, legally speaking, as good as dead, "and if he is dead, why not say so?"
+Ko-Ko explains that when a royal command for an execution is given, the person to be executed, legally speaking, "is as good as dead – practically, he is dead – and if he is dead, why not say so?"
 The Mikado deems that "Nothing could possibly be more satisfactory", and everyone in Titipu celebrates ("For he's gone and married Yum-Yum").